 Athletes will dismount just before T2 and get ready for the fast and flat run.

-NOTE: There will be two (2) aid station on the bike course for the Long Distance Course.
-There are no aid stations on the bike course for the Olympic and Sprint Distance Courses.
+NOTE: There will be two (3) aid station on the bike course for the Long Distance Course.
+There are no aid stations on the bike course for the Sprint Distance Course.